microsoft/MTC_IOT_WALL/README.md

 - Login to the [OPC UA IIoT Wall portal](https://opc-ua-iot-wall.azureiotcentral.com/devices) with your **Manager, Product Development - Engineering** persona.
 For example: In Irvine, it is **Aamil Shammas**.
 Find the Persona for your Location [here](https://exppeople.azurewebsites.net/)
 - Select your location from the list.
 - From the Device screen, select **Connect** in the upper left corner of the display.
 You will need the ID Scope, Device ID and Primary Key, to onboard your Wall during the IoT Edge runtime installation in the next step.
 - Now, install the IoT Edge runtime using the IoT Edge Installer from [here](https://github.com/Azure/Industrial-IoT-Gateway-Installer/raw/master/Releases/Windows/setup.exe).
 No not run the IoT Edge Installer directly from the Web.
-You will need to download the installer, then run it with Administrator privileges.
+You will need to download the installer, then ***run it with Administrator privileges***.

 - Select **Use Docker Desktop** and **Configure IoT Edge for Azure IoT Central (SaaS**).
 Provide ID Scope, Device ID and Primary Key from the previous step.
 Click install.